chiffa/BioFlow/dev_log.rst

--  Get rid of Cholesky decomposition: it is not appliable in our case because of presence of null eigenvalues In fact there are as many null eigenvalues as there are connex segments in the graph
+-  Get rid of Cholesky decomposition: it is not appliable in our case because of presence of null eigenvalues In fact there are as many null eigenvalues as there are connex segments in the graph (Error is acceptable, LU is slower)

 -  Removed: replace pickling by JSON wherever appliable => numpy objects are not JSON-seriasable